 include/${LIBRARY_NAME}_${LIBRARY_VERSION}

-directory.C++ submodule manager projects and project submodules are versioned such that the branches of a project are named after their (major) version numbers and the version numbers are part of the paths of submodules containing C++ submodule manager projects.
+and library directories.testing directory.program directory.C++ submodule manager projects and project submodules are versioned such that the branches of a project are named after their (major) version numbers and the version numbers are part of the paths of submodules containing C++ submodule manager projects.

-of a C++
+The ${PROJECT_NAME} of a C++

-submodule manager project is taken to be the last (/
+submodule manager project is taken to be the last (/ separated) part of the

-URL of the Git project sans the .git
+URL of the Git project sans the .git suffix.

-The ${PROJECT_VERSION}
+The ${PROJECT_VERSION} of a

 cppsm project is the name of a branch.